ahgamut/cosmo-gcc-plugin/README.md

 correctness of the transformations.
 When in doubt, transform the code manually.
 See the [Counterexamples](#Counterexamples) section for more details.

+** Edit: ** I ended up [patching `gcc`][gccpatch] with the code from this plugin.
+The patched `gcc` does a lot less work than this plugin (and avoids a lot of the counterexamples) because I avoid using the macro hack and just patch the AST before the parser complains.

 ## How to use this plugin?

 1. Install the necessary `gcc` plugin headers (you need `gcc` to be able to use